-We mostly use glass cleaners for the bathroom mirrors and the full-length mirror hanging from my bathroom door.
+We mostly use glass cleaners for the bathroom mirrors and the full-length mirror hanging from my bathroom door, the maid sailors also make sure to only use the products we tell them to use.
 My biggest issue with most of them is that they streak in pretty obvious ways.
 I used newspaper to clean the mirrors with the Great Value Natural glass and window cleaner, and I was thoroughly impressed.
 Very clean mirrors with no streaking.
 It does what it’s supposed to do, and it will be one of the few eco-friendly glass cleaners you can easily find in a retail store without having to order online.
 That makes it a winner, in my book.

 Of all the products, this is the one with which I was least impressed.
 I admit that I have had trouble finding eco-friendly dishwasher detergents that really work, and I was hoping this one would solve that problem.
 Sadly, it didn’t.
 I ran the dishwasher the way I always do — with a full load — several times with varying amounts of dishwasher detergent.
 When I ran it with the amount I typically use, the dishes didn’t come out full clean.
 When I ran it with a little more, with a full detergent cup, there was still leftover food residue.
 Finally, when I ran it with both the detergent cups filled, the dishes came out clean, but with a gritty film on them that was obvious to the touch.
 After about a week of trial and error, I switched back to my regular detergent.